Ensuring Medical AI Safety: Interpretability-Driven Detection and Mitigation of Spurious Model Behavior and Associated Data: From Bias Modeling to (Semi-)Automated Data Annotation

-With a precise bias representation via \gls{cav} $\bh_l$ or neuron $\bn_l^i$, the detection of artifactual samples can be further automated (step \mbox{(\circlednumblue{3})} in Fig.~\ref{fig:title_figure}).
+With a precise bias representation via \gls{cav} $\bh_l$ or neuron $\bneuron$, the detection of artifactual samples can be further automated (step \mbox{(\circlednumblue{3})} in Fig.~\ref{fig:title_figure}).
 Specifically, all samples from a dataset can be ranked by their similarity to the artifact representation, computed for example via cosine similarity, and presented to human annotators in that order, significantly supporting them in detecting artifact samples.
-Therefore, the data annotation process for concept representations based on a single neuron $\bn_l^i$, as for example suggested by \citet{singla2022salient}, is similar to global \gls{xai} methods explaining individual neurons via \gls{amax} or \gls{rmax}, which retrieve reference samples with maximal activation or relevance for the given neuron.
+Therefore, the data annotation process for concept representations based on a single neuron $\bneuron$, as for example suggested by \citet{singla2022salient}, is similar to global \gls{xai} methods explaining individual neurons via \gls{amax} or \gls{rmax}, which retrieve reference samples with maximal activation or relevance for the given neuron.
 However, the limitations discussed above, namely redundancy and polysemanticity, affect the concept detection capabilities of individual neurons.
-To address this, extending the artifact representation to linear directions in latent space via \glspl{cav} is a viable solution.
-Specifically, given \gls{cav} $\bh_l$ and sample $\x$, we can compute a bias score $\bbsact$ by projecting latent activations $\ba_l(\x)$ for layer $l$ onto the \gls{cav}:
+To address this, we propose the extension of the artifact representation to linear directions in latent space via \glspl{cav}.
+Specifically, given \gls{cav} $\bh_l$ and sample $\x \in \mathcal{X}$, we can compute a bias score $\bsact\in\Real$ by projecting latent activations $\bfeat(\x)$ for layer $l$ onto the \gls{cav}:

+High bias scores indicate a higher likelihood for the presence of the modeled bias.
 Alternatively, inspired by \gls{rmax}, we can compute bias scores using \emph{relevance} scores instead of \emph{activations}, as outlined in Appendix~\ref{app:biased_sample_retrieval}.
 Since relevance scores are computed class-specifically, this approach allows distinguishing concepts that are artifactual for certain classes but valid for others.
 An illustration is provided in Fig.~\ref{fig:bias_modeling} (\emph{left}), where a CAV has been trained to distinguish between known artifact ($\mycirc[myorange]$) and non-artifact samples ($\mycirc[myblue]$).
-This concept representation can subsequently be used to compute concept scores $\bbsact$ for unknown samples ($\mycirc[mygrey]$), supporting annotators in the detection of further artifact samples.
+This concept representation can subsequently be used to compute concept scores $\bsact$ for unknown samples ($\mycirc[mygrey]$), supporting annotators in the detection of further artifact samples.